 Urethane quality has gone way down as low odour formulations have been made to satisfy government regulations.
 Pro Finisher is every bit as good as the old oil-based urethanes of years ago, and it’s still available.
 Whatever you do, be sure to choose a urethane with a satin or matte sheen.
 Glossiness brings out the flaws in a floor, but a dull sheen or none at all makes things look so much better.
 Also, be sure to stir each can of urethane thoroughly, even if it looks like there’s nothing to stir up.
 Additives that cause the urethane to dry without a sheen often settle to the bottom, and in some cases you can’t even see these additives.
 If you don’t stir, then your floor will transition from glossy in areas covered by the urethane in the top of the can, getting progressively less shiny as you use the bottom half.

-As you work, choose 3 to 8 floor boards at the far end of the room, then apply urethane to them with a 4″-wide brush, working from one end of the boards to the other.
+As you work, choose 3 to 8 floor boards at the far end of the room, then apply urethane to them with a 4″-wide brush, working from one end of the boards to the other as a group.
 When you’re finished that group of boards, coat the next group of boards closer to the door.
 Continue until the floor is done.
 A portable 500watt quartz halogen floodlight makes it easy to see where you’ve coated and where you’ve missed.
 Always coat your floor with good light shining at a shallow angle to the floor.
 Never leave a flood light like this unattended because it gets so hot during use.
 It can be a fire hazard if it were to tip over.

 How to Refinish Hardwood Floors Step#5